ImageArg/ImageArg-Shared-Task/README.md

 If you participated in two subtasks, you would need to submit this **[Google Form](https://forms.gle/pUTqU5Vc2q2K91M58)** twice.

-The best score in all the submissions from the same team will be automatically used for leaderboard ranking.
+The best score in all the submissions from the same team will be automatically used for leaderboard ranking for each subtask.
 ## Citation

 ```